Do You Really Need A Facebook Page To Grow Your Small Business

 Why You Should Not Use Your Own Personal Facebook Page

-You have a Facebook account already why should you make a separate page within your account for your farm business?
+You have a Facebook account already why should you make a separate page within your account for your small business?

 The answer is super short and sweet.
 It’s against Facebook’s terms of service to use your personal profile to market your goods and services other than within the confines of certain marketplaces.
 But on a Facebook Page, you can sell things right from the page if you want to.
 They don’t care about selling as long as it’s legal and meets their terms of service.